BWibrew/laravel-sitesettings/README.md

 ```

 ### Configuring your models
-Add the following interface and trait to your `Setting` model:
+Add the following interface, trait and `$fillable` attribute to your `Setting` model:
 ```php
 <?php